-The ISIS Program is housed in the Smith Warehouse in Bay 11-12.
-We have our main office in Bay 12, Room 103, and have shared access to a multimedia classroom, individual work studios, a seminar room, and two faculty project labs run by Tim Lenoir and Nick Gessler.
+The ISS Program is housed in the Smith Warehouse in Bay 9-12.
+We have our main office in Bay 9, Room A289, and have shared access to a multimedia classroom, individual work studios, a seminar room, and two faculty project labs.
 We also have access to a greenwall, common meeting areas, and the "arcade" of computers for visualization.
-In addition, the Bay 11-12 space serves as gallery space for ISIS and other student projects.
+In addition, the Bay 9-12 space serves as gallery space for ISIS and other student projects.
 For more information, check out the Physical Spaces link.

 We also have a set laptops that are used for classes and projects, various pieces of equipment for special projects, and co-own some specialized workstations with the Jenkins Collaboratory and the Visual Studies Initiative.

 Bay 11 Images courtesy of Lambert Architecture + Interiors.